DyneDollar/TideTreasures/README.md

 3. Stake your LP tokens in the TideTreasures smart contract.
 4. Watch your rewards grow over time as you continue to stake your LP tokens.

-**Note**: Remember to always do your own research and consider potential risks before participating in any DeFi protocols.

 ## Conclusion